 Program success can be affected by daily life circumstances.
 Veterans who have housing, employment, and transportation issues may be unable to fully participate in the program and focus on recovery and reintegration into society while worrying about daily, life expenses.
 The program works to meet a veteran's emergency situation needs on an individualized basis while developing a long-term plan for the veteran to succeed on his/her own.
-Emergency living assistance (e.g., rent/mortgage, security deposit, utilities, phone, interview appropriate clothing), based on prior payments made by the program, is estimated to be approximately \$3,000 per veteran.
-We anticipate providing emergency assistance to 8 participants for a cost of \$24,000 (\$3,000 x 8).
+Emergency living assistance(rent/mortgage, security deposit, utilities, phone, interview appropriate clothing, transportation passes), based on prior payments made by the program, is estimated to be approximately \$3,000 per veteran.
+We anticipate providing emergency assistance to 10 participants for a cost of \$30,000 (\$3,000 x 10).
+All approved assistance will be paid directly to the vendor - no funding will be provided directly to clients